schemedoc/cookbook/recipes/split-list-into-group-by-predicate.md

+# Split list into sub lists by a given predicate

 ## Problem

 I want to split a list into lists by predicate, the function accept two sequential elements of the list.